 Riley’s parents are not mad.
 They tell her it’s okay to feel sad, and they admit that they miss Minnesota, too.
 Their shared sadness brings them together, and they are able to help each other cope through the difficult time.

 Too much “Fear” (social anxiety) can often lead to “Sadness” (depression).
 Sadness may seem like a completely useless emotion, but without Sadness, there is no Joy.
-Sadness and depression is really nothing more than missing the things from our past that brought us Joy and happiness.
+Sadness and depression are really nothing more than missing the things from our past that brought us Joy and happiness.
 In that case, Sadness is a perfectly fine and acceptable emotion.
 The problem is when we dwell on our Sadness at the expense of finding new things to bring us Joy in the present.
 It’s okay for Riley to feel Sadness and miss her best friends from Minnesota, as long as she finds new friends to bring her Joy in San Francisco.